GDav24/CodingQuiz/README.md

 This week's challenge entails creating a coding quiz.
 I've created a coding quiz with 5 multiple choice coding related questions.

--The quiz is timed allowing the user 60 second to successfully answer the quiz, after 60 seconds the user is alerted that their time is up.
+- The quiz is timed allowing the user 60 second to successfully answer the quiz, after 60 seconds the user is alerted that their time is up.
 After question 5 is answered the counter automatically reaches 0.

--Every wrong answer that the user inputs, results in the user being docked ten seconds on the quiz timer.
+- Every wrong answer that the user inputs, results in the user being docked ten seconds on the quiz timer.

--After the user answers all 5 questions a prompt opens that asks the user to input their initals to add to their score.
+- After the user answers all 5 questions a prompt opens that asks the user to input their initals to add to their score.

 - After initials are input, their grade is computed and shown to the user.